peterwittek/somoclu/src/Python/README.rst

     $ make
     $ make python

-to generate python interface files.
+to generate Python interface files.

 Then follow the standard procedure for installing Python modules: